juanibiapina/resume/resume.md

 Technologies:

 - Go on Google App Engine
+- Javascript with Angular
 - Android with Java
 - IoS with Objective C

-### Full Stack Developer at e-Core
+### Software Developer at e-Core

 <small>March 2013 - November 2014 _(1 year 9 months)_</small>

 We developed a single page application for a remote client in New York.

-It consisted mainly of Rails and Coffeescript, but I also had the opportunity to learn Grails, Puppet, Chef, Solr, Mongo, Postgres and Redis among others.
 I was hired not only because I knew some of the technologies involved but also because I was willing to learn the ones I didn't know.
 This was a project that could change very fast.

-This was my first significant contact with infrastructure and automation.
-After I joined, we changed the deployment from a manual two hour process to fully automatic 160 seconds.
-We experimented with virtual machines, docker containers, different deploy and provisioning strategies.
-I spent most of my time working from home, since the whole team was remote anyway.
+Accomplishments:

+- Automated the deployment process and reduced the total time from 2 hours down to 160 seconds.
+- Helped migrate a legacy application from Grails to Rails
+- Experimented with virtual machines, docker and several deployment strategies

+Technologies:

+- Ruby, Javascript, Coffeescript
+- Rails, Knockout.js
+- Groovy with Grails
+- Puppet, Chef
+- Mongo, Postgres, Redis, Solr
+- VirtualBox, Docker
+- Nginx

-### Full Stack Developer at Codeminer42
+### Software Developer at Codeminer42

 <small>July 2012 - February 2013 _(8 months)_</small>

 We developed systems for startups.

-It was my first experience with Rails, but also included some front-end development.
-Since each developer was responsible for managing a whole project, our responsibilities involved coding, creating interfaces, thinking about user experience, negotiating with clients etc. Some of these things I had to learn on the fly.
+It was my first experience with Rails, but also included front-end development.
+Since each developer was responsible for managing a whole project, our responsibilities involved coding, creating interfaces, thinking about user experience, negotiating with clients, managing infrastructure and deployment, etc.

-We tried to incorporate and contribute to edge rails and gems.
-We also tried to focus on fast delivery, adopting agile practices that helped us achieve that goal.
-We were a very tightly coupled team with similar backgrounds and motivations.

-I was also one of the first people to be hired on our branch of the company, so I had the opportunity to help build the culture we wanted.
-Even given my inexperience at the time, I learned a lot from the experience and it helped shape some of my future career goals.
+I was one of the first people to be hired on our branch of the company, so I had the opportunity to help build the culture we wanted.
+I learned a lot from the experience and it helped shape some of my future career goals.

+Accomplishments:

+- Migrated an application from rails 2 to rails 4
+- Helped shape the office culture
+- Developed a project alone from conception to delivery

+Technologies:

+- Ruby, Javascript
+- Postgres

 ### Development Consultant at ThoughtWorks